 UNC Code Section 609 - Appellate Jurisdiction of the Board of Governors

-UNC Code Section 611 - Review of Personnel Actions Affecting Specified Employees Exempt from the State Personnel Act (EPA)
+UNC Code Section 611 - Review of Personnel Actions Affecting Specified Employees Exempt from the State Personnel Act (EHRA)

-NCSUPOL01.05.08 - Faculty and EPA Non-Faculty Appeals to Board of Trustees
+NCSUPOL01.05.08 - Faculty and EHRA Non-Faculty Appeals to Board of Trustees

 NCSU POL04.25.05 - Equal Opportunity & Non-Discrimination Policy Statement